olivier-heen/lost-in-cvss-translation/README.md

 While plain learning based solution start to appear, I propose another approach only based on vectors.
 With this approach, a CVSSv2 vector is translated in the CVSSv3 that:
-i) Is the most frequently associated in the NVD databases, and ii) Keeps the grade difference below a given threshold (such as 3.5).
+i) Is the most frequently associated in the NVD databases, and ii) Keeps the score difference below a given threshold (such as 3.5).
 If no such vector exists the translation fails.

 # Tools